What is the difference between federal and state gun laws?

-- is subject to an order from the probate court appointing a guardian/conservator on his/her behalf due to lacking mental capacity;
+- is not subject to an order from the probate court appointing a guardian/conservator on his/her behalf due to lacking mental capacity;

-- is under age 21;
+- is age 21 or older;

-- is an undocumented immigrant, an “alien who does not maintain lawful permanent residency,” or was a citizen of the United States but has renounced that citizenship;
+- is not an undocumented immigrant, an “alien who does not maintain lawful permanent residency,” or was a citizen of the United States but has renounced that citizenship;

-- is a fugitive from justice; or
+- is not a fugitive from justice; and

-* Mass.
+1 Mass.
 Gen. Laws 140 § 131(d)